 - Pain in the upper right abdomen

 - Feeling excessively weak

 - Craving for hot drinks and hot foods

-This homeopathic medication is very effective in treating fatty liver disease, especially if you suffer from gastric issues and acidity.
+This homeopathic medication effectively treats fatty liver disease, especially if you suffer from gastric issues and acidity.
 You may have symptoms like bloating of the stomach, burning of the esophagus when belching or burping, and pain in the upper right abdomen.

-Homeopathic remedy for the fatty liver with pain in the abdomen after eating.
-Nux vomica is great for any abdominal problem including fatty liver caused by excessive consumption of alcohol.
-These patients often suffer from abdominal pain a few hours after eating with sour or bitter-tasting belches.
-They may constantly feel the urge to pass stool but are unable to do so.
+Homeopathic remedy for fatty liver with pain in the abdomen after eating.
+Any abdominal issue, including fatty liver from excessive alcohol consumption, responds well to nux vomica.
+These patients often suffer abdominal pain a few hours after eating sour or bitter-tasting belches.
+They may constantly feel the urge to pass stool but cannot.

-Though homeopathic remedies have negligible side effects when taken in low dosages, they should never be self-prescribed.
-If you suffer from a fatty liver, consult a homeopathic doctor immediately who can diagnose it properly and treat you accordingly.
+Homeopathic remedies have negligible side effects when taken in low dosages but should never be self-prescribed.
+If you suffer from a fatty liver, consult a homeopathic doctor who can diagnose it properly and treat you accordingly.

-At the Philadelphia Homeopathic Clinic, Dr. Victor Tsan has extensive experience in the natural treatment of internal diseases including different GI disorders and fatty liver.
-We use only the best brands of homeopathic medicines (Boiron, Unda, Seroyal).
-Homeopathic medicines are safe and cause no side effects and no allergic reactions.
+At the Philadelphia Homeopathic Clinic, Dr. Victor Tsan has extensive experience in the natural treatment of internal diseases, including different GI disorders and fatty liver disease.
+We use only the best brands of homeopathic medicines (SBL, Jain, Boiron, Unda, and Seroyal).
+Homeopathic medicines are safe and cause no side effects or allergic reactions.